wangren09/wangren09.github.io/_pages/about.md

 <!---**Recent Activities**
 ------

-**02/2023** I received the NSF CISE Research Initiation Initiative (CRII) Award.
+**02/2023** I received the NSF CISE Research Initiation Initiative (CRII) Award ([News](https://www.iit.edu/news/engineering-professor-receives-grant-immune-system-inspired-machine-learning-research)).
 Thanks NSF for the support!

 **02/2023** Our paper on Physics-Aware Backdoor Attacks in Power System Applications was accepted by the 2023 IEEE PES General Meeting.